 Features of cloud-native testing tools

-Cloud-native testing tools are built for cloud-native environments.
-They facilitate deployment of tests in clusters, offer high scalability in test execution, and can make tests independent to any CI/CD framework.
+Cloud-native testing tools are designed specifically for cloud-native environments.
+They allow for scalable test execution, deployment across clusters, and can function independently of CI/CD framework.

 Setting the cloud-native test strategy